 - The FAFSA is used to determine eligibility for federal financial aid including grant and loan assistance.
 (If you are applying for federal aid only you do not need to file the PROFILE.)

 - File the FAFSA online.
 (School Code: 002192.)
 Filing for the academic year 2015-2016 begins January 1, 2015.

 - IRS Data Retrieval Tool Option (DRT)

-When completing your FAFSA you may choose the DRT to automatically transfer your and your parents' tax information directly from the IRS into your FAFSA.
-This expedites the application process if your FAFSA was selected for verification by the Department of Education.
-To make best use of this option, file the FAFSA at least two weeks after filing tax returns electronically with the IRS; six weeks if taxes were filed via paper.
+To expedite the application process we recommend that you chose the DRT option to automatically transfer your and/or your parents' tax information directly from the IRS into your FAFSA.
+To use this option, file the FAFSA at least two weeks after filing tax returns electronically with the IRS; six weeks if taxes were filed via paper.
 If you have already filed your FAFSA but did not use the DRT, you may return to your FAFSA and select that option.
-(Keep in mind you should still meet our priority deadline for your financial aid application.)
+(Keep in mind you should still meet our priority deadline.)
 View a brief IRS Data Retrieval tutorial with step-by-step instructions.

-- Noncustodial parent 2013 federal tax returns, all schedules and W-2s, using an additional IDOC cover sheet, are required if the Noncustodial PROFILE is required.
+- Noncustodial parent 2014 federal tax returns, all schedules and W-2s, are required if the Noncustodial PROFILE is required.

 Be sure to review our deadlines page.
 We will accept late applications however, students whose applications are completed after the deadline may not receive financial aid eligibility information at the time admission decisions are released.